LastPass for Android

 If you're interested, you can join our LastPass Android Beta team to get our newest releases and be the first to see our latest changes and fixes.

-Once the app has been installed and opened, you will be prompted to log in with your email address and Master Password, then tap Log In.
+Once the app has been installed and opened, you will be prompted to log in with your email address and Master Password, then select Log In.
 If you have set up and enabled Multifactor Authentication, you will be prompted to enter your security verification code.

 Once you have logged in to the app, you are taken to your Vault, displaying all of your Sites.
-You can swipe left from the right edge of the screen to access your Secure Notes and Form Fills, or tap the Vault Options icon in the upper left navigation to access your Sites, Secure Notes, Form Fill Profiles, Settings, as well as the following options:
+You can swipe left from the right edge of the screen to access your Secure Notes and Form Fills, or select the Vault Options icon in the upper left navigation to access your Sites, Secure Notes, Form Fill Profiles, Settings, as well as the following options:

 - Security Challenge to run an evaluation on all of your existing passwords.